didiersmith/steve/chapters/speed-surprise-and-violence-of-action.md

 Finally, Xavier broke the silence.
 "Tie him up," he ordered one of his men.

-As his men set about restraining the pudgy man and releasing the hostages, Xavier reported over the command net, "Wheelhouse is secure, two targets neutralized, one in captivity."
+As his men set about restraining the pudgy man and releasing the hostages, Xavier reported over the radio, "Wheelhouse is secure, two targets neutralized, one in captivity."

-In response, came a voice that Xavier recognized but hadn't added to the command net.
+Ivan's voice came crackling in response.
 "Far townhouse is secure, but we have taken casualties."
 He paused for a moment, then continued.
 "Sorry, Xavier."